News Banner Background

 Automated schedules and audit-ready close

 Tabs generates ASC 606-compliant revenue schedules automatically with complete audit trails.
 Finance teams close faster with confidence—no surprises, no restatements.
+Statsig, for example, achieved a 100% reduction in aged receivables and scaled to 3x invoice volume without added headcount using Tabs' AI-powered recognition and billing automation.

 Common mistakes when selecting SaaS revenue recognition software